codatio/codat-docs/docs/expenses/fx-management.md

 ## Payments

-Payments represent regular spend that takes place on an account.
+Payments are a transaction type that represents regular spend taking place on an account.
+You can [read more](/expenses/sync-process/expense-transactions#transaction-types) about transaction types used in Sync for Expenses.

 In multicurrency scenarios, there are five possible combinations of currencies that participate in a payment:

 | Currency variables       | Option 1 | Option 2 | Option 3 | Option 4 | Option 5 |
 |--------------------------|------------|------------|------------|------------|------------|